 List of election advertising

-On or before March 1, 2022, all TPAs must submit an advertising return report that includes a list of the time and place of broadcast or publication of the advertisements.
+On or before March 1 in the year following a general election, all TPAs must submit an advertising return report that includes a list of the time and place of broadcast or publication of the advertisements.

 Note: The information on this page is provided for convenience of reference only.
 All third party advertisers are subject to further requirements in the Local Authorities Election Act (LAEA).
 Third party advertisers are advised to refer to the LAEA and obtain legal advice regarding the full extent of their obligations.